ComputationalIntelligenceGroup/MultiMap-documentation/pages/myfirstextension.md

 We will create an extension without any functionality, that can be used as the bareback bone of every extension.

+We start from an empty extension and we add different elements, every example presented here can be a working extension, so you can start from every one of this examples to develop your own extension.

 ##### Prerequisites

 We assume a fairly basic knowledge of javascript, [nodejs](https://nodejs.org/en/) and [electron](https://electronjs.org/).
 Moreover we will use [npm](https://docs.npmjs.com/).